Portrait of a young man with curly dark hair, smiling, wearing a black polo shirt with cloudbox logo, against a black background.

 Product Designer

-Most product designers may stick to a certain area of expertise such as CAD.
-When I design a product I start from the ground up - combining research, 3D modeling, prototyping, wiring and iterative testing to create solutions, combining multiple engineering disciplines into streamlined, efficient designs.
+I love to design novel products.
+I start from the ground up, combining research, 3D modeling, prototyping, wiring and iterative testing to create a working solution.

 Programmer

-I learned through hands-on experience, working on dozens of programming projects across software, firmware, and AI/ML.
+I learn through hands-on experience, working on dozens of programming projects across software, firmware, and AI.
 Many of my projects introduced novel solutions, tackling challenges in automation, embedded systems, and industrial applications.

 Origin